AlinaBrode/am_lang/docs/plans.md

 * format pdf pages with some extracts from our materials: print and put on the wall in your bathroom
   * ways to implement:
     * separate page available for registered users only.
 On this page one can select a subset of all cards.
 This subset will be printed out
+* put Ararat picture as telegram channel image
+* stresses in words and phrases
+  * in our current word set there is no exceptions with stress
+* customization of the piglet for each page: make a bubble for piglet in which it says something important for the page
+* welcome page: references styling (default higlight and hover)